willdich/stz/README.md

     git clone git@github.com:thereisnoquarter/stz.git

-Assuming you have cython installed, you can cause the program to compile to C with:
+Assuming you have Cython installed, you can cause the program to compile to C with:

     python driver.py